Can beacons bring new opportunities with big data for retail? Numbers indicate we may see beacons in retail driving more data soon.

 Retailers around the world are still learning how to work with data.
-Since the introduction of the 1990s, the market has been preparing for technology to change the way we do business.
+Since the introduction of modern data analytics in the 1990s, the market has been preparing for technology to change the way we do business.
 Data analytics, of course, are not new.
 What is changing, however, are the possibilities of data analytics.
-The IoT means data generation, and retailers in particular are set to win big—or at least see big changes.
+The IoT means increased data generation, and retailers in particular are set to win big—or at least see big changes.
 Data means smarter campaigns, smarter resource management, and endless personalization for communications with customers.

 Personalization with data is changing the way we shop.
 One study found: “Personalized email messages improve click-through rates by an average of 14% and conversions by 10%.”